 Approximately 30 million people travel with pets each year (Travel Association of America).
 Are you one of them?
-The King and Prince Resort has recently added additional pet-friendly accommodations and have advice for making your trip go smoothly.
-And, if you are traveling with your pet to The King and Prince Resort, be sure to ask our concierge about pet-friendly activities in the area!
+The King and Prince Resort has recently added additional dog-friendly accommodations and have advice for making your trip go smoothly.
+And, if you are traveling with your dog to The King and Prince Resort, be sure to ask our concierge about dog-friendly activities in the area!

 Before Your Trip

-- Visit your veterinarian to be sure your pet is fit to travel and to get a health certificate, which is generally necessary for plane travel and boarding at your destination.
-Your pet may also need additional vaccinations if you are traveling outside of the country.
+- Visit your veterinarian to be sure your dog is fit to travel and to get a health certificate, which is generally necessary for plane travel and boarding at your destination.
+Your dog may also need additional vaccinations if you are traveling outside of the country.

-- If your pet is not used to traveling in the car or carrier, gradually break them in well in advance of the trip by taking short car rides.
-This will prepare them for car travel and let you see how your pet responds.
+- If your dog is not used to traveling in the car or carrier, gradually break them in well in advance of the trip by taking short car rides.
+This will prepare them for car travel and let you see how your dog responds.

-- Before you book your flight, check with your airline to determine their policy for travelling with pets.
-Policies can vary by airline on size of animal, breed, health certification requirements, prohibited months and/or temperatures of travel, fees, and more.
+- Before you book your flight, check with your airline to determine their policy for traveling with dogs.
+Policies can vary by airline on size of dog, breed, health certification requirements, prohibited months, and/or temperatures of travel, fees, and more.
 If possible, try to arrange for direct flights.

 - Look up details (phone number, address, and hours) for a veterinary hospital close to your destination in case of an emergency.
 Better yet, download an app that finds the emergency hospital closest to your location, such as the Pet Services Finder by Pet MD.

 - Food and treats that your dog is used to

 - Collar with up-to-date tags (including how to contact you while you are traveling)